piratemermaid/fe-tracker/README.md

-[ ] Add unique classes and connect to character, only show unique option when choosing classes if they have one [ ] Display skills needed for next class if skills met for current goal but uncertified [ ] Don't display skills already acquired on roster page
+[ ] Add unique classes and connect to character, only show unique option when choosing classes if they have one [ ] Display skills needed for next class if skills met for current goal but uncertified [ ] Don't display skills already acquired on roster page [ ] Ability to sort roster page by class level (e.g. show those who haven't certified for Beginner, then Intermediate, then Advanced)

 # Other Feature Ideas